-Aullwood Audubon is proud to announce the arrival of Bo, Bodil and Bibbi, and their troll-sized bird nest.
-These giant trolls by internationally renowned artist Thomas Dambo have come to life at Aullwood Audubon and are ready for your visit.
-“The Troll That Hatched an Egg” is one of only nine Dambo-created exhibitions in the United States and Puerto Rico.
+Aullwood Audubon is proud to host Bo, Bodil and Bibbi, and their troll-sized bird nest.
+These giant trolls by internationally renowned artist Thomas Dambo have come to reside at Aullwood Audubon and are ready for your visit.
+“The Troll That Hatched an Egg” is one of only a few Dambo-created exhibitions in the United States and Puerto Rico.
 Discover the tale of Aullwood's trolls in their story “The Troll That Hatched an Egg”.
+Scroll down to see a few photos and read some informative Frequently Asked Questions about the exhibit.

 When visiting our new exhibition, please adhere to the following guidelines: